gozdemogus/credit-app-spring-boot/README.md

 Two separate applications were developed for admin and applicants.

-- [USER](http://localhost:2020/credit/ui/main) is provided for applicants where they can apply for loans and inquire about their applications.
+- [Click: USER](http://localhost:2020/credit/ui/main) is provided for applicants where they can apply for loans and inquire about their applications.

-- [ADMIN](http://localhost:2020/credit-admin/ui/main) is designed for CRUD operations on user and credit records.
+- [Click: ADMIN](http://localhost:2020/credit-admin/ui/main) is designed for CRUD operations on user and credit records.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## User Application